cachebag/Ticked/docs/quick-start.md

  **Please note:** This is only available to Premium users.
 Spotify currently does not grant access to users using a free subscription plan.

-Please email me at alhakimiakrmj@gmail.com or message me on discord: cachebag, if you would like access to Spotify within Tick.
-Note: You will need to provide access to the email that you you have access to premium on in order to use the API.
+Please email me at alhakimiakrmj@gmail.com or message me on discord: cachebag, if you would like access to Spotify within Tick. *Note:* You will need to provide the email address that you you have access to premium on in order to use the API and be given developer access.

 A request has already been submitted to Spotify for extended access to all users.

 ### Usage
-- Once you have been added to my user list, you need to create a .env file in the root directory where ticked was installed (i.e. ```/installfolder/venv/bin/ticked```)
+- Once you have been added to my user list, you need to create a .env file in the root directory where ticked was installed (i.e. ```/opt/homebrew/bin/ticked```)
 - Log into the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard) and fill that .env file with the following information:
 ```
 SPOTIFY_CLIENT_ID=client-id